tojangeng262/connect4games/README.md

 Here's my first approach for the data

-First Question, From random simulation, is it player 1 and player 2 have a same chance to win the game?
+**First Question**, From random simulation, is it player 1 and player 2 have a same chance to win the game?
 ![image](https://github.com/user-attachments/assets/e2082dc1-ae90-48ae-9dd8-f2b7bd893dfe)

 The simulation of random game show that there are no huge difference in win rate of the player.

-Second Question, Player one is the first player to move. is there an advantages that can draw from it?
+**Second Question**, Player one is the first player to move. is there an advantages that can draw from it?
 ![image](https://github.com/user-attachments/assets/873f35c6-58f5-4375-96de-5660aa3af1d0)